lcrespom/shelp/README.md

 Example directory history in dark mode, filtering entries that contain "tauri":
 ![Directory history example](docs/dir-hist-dark.png)

-### Tab completion
+### File search / directory navigation

-In a zsh shell, typing the `Tab` key will open the Shelp popup and show the contents of the current directory.
+In a zsh shell, typing `Shift+Right` will open the Shelp popup and show the contents of the current directory.
 The user can select a file to copy its name to the command prompt.
 This is very similar to the tab-completion feature of the shell, but the user can interactively filter the list of files and directories.
 A file or directory is selected by navigating with the keyboard an hitting `Enter`.